-- A completed Application for Admission to SC4, indicating Anticipated Allied Health (ANTAH) as the program of study.
+- A completed Application for admission to SC4, indicating AGEGE, General Education program code as the program of study.

 - A completed Allied Health program application, indicating Health Information Technology as the intended program of study by June 30 of the application year for fall start.

 - A copy of official college transcripts by June 30, if student has previously attended a college or university other than SC4.